Conjecture I for unirational algebraic groups over imperfect fields: Introduction

-Theorem \ref{theorem bijection h1 strongly wound quotient} is actually a consequence of the previous theorem and of an improvement of \cite[III.
-2.4, Thm.
-3]{CohoGalois} which is only stated for \textit{perfect} fields.
-In Subsection \ref{subsection theorem serre}, we indeed check that we can adapt the proof of \cite[III.
-2.4, Thm.
-3]{CohoGalois}, by using the notion of pseudo-Borel/parabolic subgroups from \cite{conrad_gabber_prasad_2015} and \cite{conrad_prasad_2016} instead of Borel/parabolic subgroups to get: \begin{theoremAlpha}[cf. Thm. \ref{theorem surjective h1}] Assume $\mathrm{scd}(K) \leqslant 1$ and let $G$ be a (not necessarily linear) smooth algebraic group over $K$.
+Theorem \ref{theorem bijection h1 strongly wound quotient} is a consequence of Theorem \ref{theorem h1 unirational} and of an improvement of \cite[III.2.4, Thm.~3]{CohoGalois} which is only stated for {perfect} fields.
+In Section \ref{section bijection h1}, we check that we can adapt the proof of \textit{loc.~cit.}~by using the notion of \emph{pseudo-Borel subgroups} from \cite{conrad_prasad_2016} instead of Borel subgroups. \begin{theoremAlpha}[Thm.~\ref{theorem surjective h1}] Let $K$ be a field such that $\sdim(K) \leq 1$ and let $G$ be a (not necessarily linear) smooth algebraic group over $K$.
 Then every $G$-homogeneous space $X$ is dominated by a $G$-torsor. \end{theoremAlpha}

-The classical result about Serre's Conjecture I over imperfect fields implies the following: with the assumption $\mathrm{scd}(K) \leqslant 1$, every reductive group over $K$ is quasi-split, meaning it admits a Borel subgroup over $K$, that is a solvable parabolic subgroup (cf. \cite[Thm.
-5.2.5]{GilleConjII}).

-In general, Pseudo-Borel subgroups, i.e. solvable pseudo-parabolic subgroups, are the natural generalization of Borel subgroups beyond reductive groups (see Subsection \ref{subsection existence pseudo borel}).
-A smooth connected linear group is thus said to be \textit{quasi-split} if it has a pseudo-Borel subgroup over $K$.
-We then show:
+Finally, over a field $K$ such that $\sdim(K) \leq 1$, the classical proof of Serre's Conjecture I and for its version for reductive groups (\cite{SteinbergProof, GeneralisationBorelSpringer}) shows at the same time that every reductive group over $K$ is {quasi-split}, meaning it admits a Borel subgroup over $K$, that is, a solvable parabolic subgroup.
+In general, a smooth connected linear group is said to be \textit{quasi-split} if it has a {pseudo-Borel} subgroup over $K$ (see \S \ref{pseudo-borels} for the definition).
+We get a generalization of this result as a consequence of Theorem \ref{theorem conjecture I pseudo semisimple} and using results on \emph{pseudo-inner forms} from \cite{conrad_prasad_2016}.